What To Wear in Europe • Ultimate Packing List for Europe

 For women, we suggest the Kuhl Freeflex Pants for outdoor adventures and the Everlane Utility Barrel Pants for a more stylish city/town look.
 Men should check out the KUHL Renegade Rock Pants for outdoor adventures and the Western Rise Evolution 2.0 Pants for everything else.

-Shop For Travel Pants
+Travel Pants Recommendations

 Women’s Pants